 - your child has vomited 3 or 4 times during the last 2 hours

 - you are worried about your child's nausea or vomiting

-Is it OK to offer my child food after they have vomited?
+Is it OK to offer my child food after they have vomited due to chemotherapy?

 Yes, children sometimes want to eat a few minutes after vomiting has stopped or after a bout of nausea has passed.

-Should I give my child their favourite foods when they are feeling sick?
+Should I give my child with cancer their favourite foods when they are feeling sick?

 You can give some of your child's favourites but it might be best to not give all of them.
 Because they feel so ill, some children develop a lasting association and dislike of some food during this time.